dxrcy/everygarf/README.md

 everygarf

 # Change some options
-everygarf ~/Pictures/garfield --remove-all --notify-fail --attempts 20 --timeout 30 --jobs 40 --max 300
+everygarf ~/Pictures/garfield --remove-all --notify-on-fail --attempts 20 --timeout 30 --jobs 40 --max 300

 # Check if any images are missing
 everygarf --query && echo 'Up to date!'